webmin/authentic-theme/README.md

 ####Features
 * Configurable theme options using _Webmin_ UI
+* Favorites feature for any content page
 * Unprecedentedly convenient and complete navigation for both desktop and mobile versions
 * Autocomplete for quick and effective navigation
 * Hotkeys for quick access control
 * Security mail notifications
 * Code highlight when editing files manually
 * Extensive list of customizable theme options, with ability to embed user logos, styles and scripts
-* Extended support for _ConfigServer Security & Firewall_
+* Extended support for _Filemin_ and _ConfigServer Security & Firewall_ modules

 ####Requirements
 * Webmin _1.730+_ (required), Usermin _1.640+_ (optional), Virtualmin _4.14+_ (optional), Cloudmin _8.01+_ (optional)